 Yolanda said she has been sleeping outside at FSC as a place of refuge, that provides safety and shelter.
 Yolanda said that many of the people taking advantage of these services are working on bigger things, trying to connect to resources, seeking their dreams, and dealing with obstacles they can't control.
 She said that Degage and Mel Trotters are not enough resources.
 She said that some people are surviving and some are not.
 She says she doesn't want the doors closed on her opportunities to speak.

-Tony said they left Mel Trotter due to the uncleanliness.
+Keith said they left Mel Trotter due to the uncleanliness.
 He thanked everyone for letting them attend services and lie their heads down.

-Steven, Tony's son said he is very grateful for being able to stay here with there being few places at Mel Trotters.
+Steven, Keith’s son said he is very grateful for being able to stay here with there being few places at Mel Trotters.
 He is looking for somewhere dry to sleep.

 Roxanne said she has been sleeping outside FSC for a few days because it makes her feel safe when her husband isn't here to protect her, as they recently moved from out of state.